TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/S2/S2 Mini/README.md

 > [!NOTE]
 > While the *S2 Mini* microcontroller board is exceptional *value for the money*, the *ESP32-S2 microcontroller* used on this board does not seem to be as *mainstream* as other microcontrollers, resulting incomplete documentation and half-hearted support: i.e. the *pins_arduino.h* file shipped with the *Espressif ESP32 Kit* needs manual tweaking to be able to use common pin labels like *D0* or *D1* in your code.
 For experienced users, the *ESP32-S2 Mini* is *excellent bang for the buck* (this board is regularly available for under €2).
-As a rookie, you might want to avoid the *ESP32 S2* and stick to trusted *ESP8266* or *ESP32*.
+As a rookie, you might want to avoid the *ESP32-S2* altogether and stick to trusted and well-established microcontroller types like *ESP8266* or *ESP32*.